Yoshinobu Kanemaru: Pro Wrestling Noah (2000–2013)

 In 2001, Kanemaru underwent a transformation.
 His simple Bermuda shorts and boots were changed for tights and shinguards, and he began executing more high-risk maneuvers proper for a junior heavyweight.
 This paid off well for Kanemaru, as he plowed through a field of unlikely but talented competitors to win a tournament for the first-ever GHC Junior Heavyweight Championship.
 He would go on to win the title twice more, including a win over NJPW's long time junior ace, Jyushin Thunder Liger.
 In tag teams his experience widened as well, teaming with Tsuyoshi Kikuchi to win the IWGP Junior Heavyweight Tag Team Championship, and with Takashi Sugiura to win the GHC Junior Heavyweight Tag Team Championship twice.
 His win of the NJPW title served as a catalyst for the creation of the equivalent Noah title.

 In 2008, Kanemaru showed a serious shift in his attitude after the "SugiKane" team of himself and Takashi Sugiura went their separate ways after Sugiura moved to the heavyweight division.
 Kanemaru began using heel tactics in his matches.
-And in the summer convinced Kotaro Suzuki to betray his friend & tag team partner Ricky Marvin and attacked the reigning Jr. Heavyweight tag champions KENTA and Taiji Ishimori.
-The new team would defeat the champions for their titles two weeks later after Kanemaru pinned KENTA after using his "Touch-Out" brainbuster.
+In the summer, he convinced Kotaro Suzuki to betray his friend and tag team partner Ricky Marvin and attacked the reigning Jr. Heavyweight tag champions Kenta and Taiji Ishimori.
+The new team would defeat the champions for their titles two weeks later after Kanemaru pinned Kenta after using his Touch-Out brainbuster.

-On October 31, 2009, he defeated Jyushin Thunder Liger in the finals of the Junior Heavyweight League to win the vacant GHC Junior Heavyweight Championship for a fifth time.

-On March 28, 2010, he retained his title against Taiji Ishimori, on 25 April 2010 he beat Delirious and on his third defense on 10 July he kept his title after a victory on Naomichi Marufuji.

-On September 2, 2010, in Xtreme Wrestling Entertainment defeat José Vargas Jr., to win the XWE Cruiserweight Championship for first time.
-On December 5, 2010, Kanemaru lost the GHC Junior Heavyweight Championship to Kotaro Suzuki, ending his reign at 400 days, the longest in the title's history.
+On October 31, 2009, he defeated Liger in the finals of the Junior Heavyweight League to win the vacant GHC Junior Heavyweight Championship for a fifth time.
+On March 28, 2010, he defeated Ishimori.
+On 25 April, he defeated Delirious.
+On 10 July, he defeated Naomichi Marufuji.
+On December 5, Kanemaru lost the GHC Junior Heavyweight Championship to Kotaro Suzuki, ending his reign at 400 days, the longest in the title's history.

 On May 9, 2012, Kanemaru defeated Katsuhiko Nakajima to win the GHC Junior Heavyweight Championship for the sixth time.
-He lost the title to All Japan Pro Wrestling's Shuji Kondo on September 29, 2012.
-On December 19, 2012, Noah announced that Kanemaru would be leaving the promotion, after refusing to re-sign following the firing of Kenta Kobashi.
+He lost the title to All Japan Pro Wrestling's Shuji Kondo on September 29.
+On December 19, Noah announced that Kanemaru would be leaving the promotion, after refusing to re-sign following the firing of Kenta Kobashi.
 Kanemaru wrestled his final Noah match on December 24, teaming with Akitoshi Saito in a tag team match, where they were defeated by Naomichi Marufuji and Takashi Sugiura.